Exawind/amr-wind/docs/sphinx/walkthrough/terrain.rst

 Setup using Python Tools
 ------------------------
 The setup of the terrain files can be cumbersome to do by hand.
-A set of python tools are made available at `this link <https://github.com/hgopalan/amrTerrain/tree/main/src/backend>`_.
+A set of python tools are made available at `literature <https://github.com/hgopalan/amrTerrain/tree/main/src/backend>`_.
 A more comprehensive set of tools will be available in future at: `windtools <https://github.com/rthedin/windtools>`_.

 The python code is executed as follows: